nairkivm/nairkivm.github.io/_projects/project-008-e-commerce-lambda-etl.md

 <figure style="text-align: center;">
     <img src="/assets/img/project-008/e-commerce-alibaba-system-diagram.png" alt="System design of this project, adopting Lambda Architecture" style="width:100%;">
-    <figcaption>System design of this project, adopting Lambda Architecture.</figcaption>
+    <figcaption style="font-size: 0.8em;">System design of this project, adopting Lambda Architecture.</figcaption>
 </figure>

 ## Part I: Batch Processing

 <figure style="text-align: center;">
     <img src="/assets/img/project-008/e-commerce-alibaba-sales-data.png" alt="Entity relationship diagram of the 'sales' data in the destination schema" style="width:100%;">
-    <figcaption>Entity relationship diagram of the 'sales' data in the destination schema.</figcaption>
+    <figcaption style="font-size: 0.8em;">Entity relationship diagram of the 'sales' data in the destination schema.</figcaption>
 </figure>

 The batch processing component of this ETL project is designed to handle “sales” data.
 Using Pandas, we extract data from text files, transform it, and load it into Google BigQuery.
 This process ensures that large volumes of historical data are processed efficiently, providing a solid foundation for business analytics.
 For every step in this process, there is a data validation method so that the final result must meet all data requirements.